bergkvist/videoid/docs/0_TROUBLESHOOTING.md

 # Troubleshooting
 If you are having trouble compiling, make sure you have installed all required dependencies.

-### Check the version of OpenCV you are using
-If you are using `opencv3`, you will need to change the OPENCV-variable in the Makefile from `opencv4` to `opencv`.

 ### Visualize comparison
 This requires that you have Python 3 installed with `matplotlib`, `pandas` and `configparser`.
 1. Run the program on any two videos.
 (Example: `$ make run`) This should generate a csv-file in `./images/`